Satisfactory Academic Progress

 All undergraduate and post baccalaureate students must achieve a minimum overall cumulative grade point average of 2.00 at each official SAP evaluation period.
-Certain programs of study may be held to a stricter standard (e.g. most Education majors must earn an overall cumulative GPA of 2.5 at each official SAP evaluation period).
+Certain programs of study may be held to a stricter standard (e.g. most Education majors must earn an overall cumulative GPA of 2.5 and American Sign Language majors must earn an overall cumulative GPA of 2.75 at each official SAP evaluation period).

 Graduate students must achieve a minimum overall cumulative grade point average of 3.00 at each official SAP evaluation period.

 Requirement of Maximum Time Frame:

 Students are required to complete their degree within 150% of the published length of their program.
 In accordance with federal regulation, students will be suspended for exceeding the maximum time frame when it has been determined they cannot mathematically complete their degree program within the allowable time frame.

 For most undergraduate students (including post-baccalaureates and students pursuing a dual degree, double major and/or minor) - 180 attempted credit hours.